 BILLY THE KID VS DRACULA (1966 ) – John “He’s probably even in the Zapruder Film if you look hard enough” Carradine stars as Dracula, who has traveled to the American west and runs afoul of the legendary Billy the Kid and a female doctor.
-Highlights include awkward dialogue like “Where can I find this pill-slinging backwoods lady doctor?” and inane action scenes like the one where Billy uses up all his bullets against Dracula to no effect, then throws his empty gun at the vampire and KNOCKS HIM OUT COLD!
+Highlights include awkward dialogue like “Where can I find this pill-slinging backwoods lady doctor?” and inane action scenes like the one where a pistol is emptied against Dracula to no effect, then the empty gun is thrown at the vampire and KNOCKS HIM OUT COLD!
 See also Jesse James Meets Frankenstein’s Daughter and Jack The Ripper Goes West.
 FOR MY FULL-LENGTH REVIEW CLICK HERE

 THE CREEPING TERROR (1964) – A spaceship lands on Earth and unleashes a monster who looks like a long carpet draped over a long line of crawling people and which devours every human being it encounters despite the fact that it moves so slowly and awkardly that even Daleks could outrun it.
 After an eternity of repetitious scenes of people falling victim to the creature it gets destroyed only to have the spaceship unleash ANOTHER one of the synthetic beasts from its belly.
 The story about the scam behind the making of this film would make a great movie on its own and can be found in the Medved brothers’ classic books on Golden Turkeys.
 The musical number at the Dance Hall was done in marching band form on The Texas 27 Film Vault.